Brothers in Arms

-How will members of the Brothers in Arms be identified?
+How are members of the Brothers in Arms identified?

 Type O-positive blood donations by men who donate at an STBTC donor room will be tested for specific antibody levels.
 Those below a certain threshold will be identified as potential donors for the program.